mui/material-ui/docs/src/pages/careers/react-engineer-core.md

 - **Expertise in the modern JavaScript ecosystem**.
   MUI is built on the shoulders of giants, making use of technologies such as ES2021, TypeScript, Node.js, React, Next.js, webpack, and Babel.
 - **A track record of demonstrating an eye for product and solving real-world user problems**.
-  If you have a knack for solving problems at the root cause, shipping beautiful user interfaces and intuitive APIs, we want you on our team.
+  If you have a knack for getting to the root of a problem while shipping beautiful user interfaces and intuitive APIs, we want you on our team.
 - **Experience building and shipping production code in a team setting** with a passion for writing tested, performant, and high-quality code.
 - **Strong written and verbal communication skills**.
   As part of the team, you'll interface both directly and indirectly with community members and enterprise customers, and contribute to user documentation.
-  Clear communication is fundamental in creating intuitive and compelling resources.
+  Clear communication is fundamental for creating intuitive and compelling resources.
 - **Ability to dive into complex problems**.
   You should be able to quickly assess, understand, and iterate upon aspects of our codebase.
 - **Ready and willing to ask and answer questions**.
-  If you're comfortable saying you're unsure, asking for help; but equally reaching out to assist others, you'll be an incredible addition to our team.
+  You should be equally comfortable asking for _and_ offering help when needed.
   We thrive because of continuous learning.
   First-time mistakes should be celebrated, not blamed.
 - **Avoid monolithic deliverables**.